Willerup Brothers | Trip reports | Our friends

-So Saturday morning Fred, Theresa, Henriette and myself was sitting at 2 Pro Cathedral Cave wondering what our options were.
+So Saturday morning Fred, Theresa, Henriette and myself was sitting at Fred's place at 2 Pro Cathedral Cave wondering what our options were.
 It looked like the weather was going to be really bad all weekend, so it seemed a bit pointless to head of to places like Cornwall which is 4-5 hours drive only to be sitting in a tent/pub with rain pouring down outside.
 In retrospect this would have been a great way of spending the weekend.

-We'd been on the river once before in serious flood conditions and I was not going to repeat that experience.
+I had been on the river once before in serious flood conditions and I was not going to repeat that experience.
 So at the end of the safety of Bristol Floating Harbour, we looked at the conditions, compared it to the last flood and decided "Hey that looks alright".
 It did look alright.
 Honest.
 Nothing like the last time.

 Night fell and the Captain and Crew went to bed.